 You can also use the hold down clamps when you want to glue parts together and let the glue harden under pressure.

-Building the workbench hold down clamps step by step
+How to make workbench hold down clamps step by step

 As I mentioned earlier, the workbench hold down clamps are very easy to make.
 You can make these in about an hour with materials that you probably already have in your workshop.